Table Saw Sizes: How to Choose the Best Size For You

 16 Inches table saw

-As exemplified above, larger table saws have more table space for you to work on, while smaller table dimensions can be limiting.
+Larger table saws have more table space for you to work on.
+Smaller table dimensions can be limiting.

 FAQ